pradeepmenon/phpdatechallenge/README.md

 Avanti PHP Test
 ===============

-Calculate the difference between two given dates without using any of the built in PHP date functions or objects.
+Calculate the difference between two given dates without using any of the PHP date functions, objects or packages not written by yourself.

+This includes:
+ * DateTime
+ * IntlGregorianCalendar
+ * Calendar
+ * Any composer packages implementing date functions (ie https://packagist.org/search/?q=date)

 Assumptions
 -----------